Transaural: Description

 These four functions are examples of head-related transfer functions (HRTF).

 A more general theory allows arbitrary numbers of loudspeakers and ears (listeners).
-The inputs to the process are sometimes recorded binaural signals from a recording mannequin ("dummy head") but this is not a requirement.
-Virtual loudspeakers can be formed by combining crosstalk cancellation with binaural image synthesis so that, for example, narrowly-spaced loudspeakers can be made to sound farther apart or a five-channel surround sound system can be made with only two actual loudspeakers, a virtual home theater.
+The inputs to the process are sometimes recorded binaural signals from a recording mannequin ("dummy head"), but this is not a requirement.
+Virtual loudspeakers can be formed by combining crosstalk cancellation with binaural image synthesis so that, for example, narrowly spaced loudspeakers can be made to sound further apart or a five-channel surround sound system can be made with only two actual loudspeakers, a virtual home theater.